easycoder/webson/README.md

 which would greatly reduce the amount of markup needed to describe a complex web page, where items are commonly repeated with only minor differences.

 This article introduces _Webson_, a proposed markup syntax that allows JSON to be used to describe a DOM, and provides a JavaScript rendering engine that can be embedded in any web page to process scripts at runtime.
 The system is immediately usable by HTML/CSS coders and no JavaScript experience is required.
-It's aimed at simplifying the design and implementation of highly complex layouts, where precise positioning of large numbers of elements is hard to achieve manually, and it achieves this with markup rather than with code.
+It's aimed at simplifying the design and implementation of highly complex layouts, where precise positioning of large numbers of elements is hard to achieve manually, and it achieves this with JSON markup rather than with code.

-> _I should perhaps note that this project started as a post-retirement coding exercise to keep the brain cells ticking over, without any specific aim in mind.
+> _I should perhaps note that this project is a post-retirement coding exercise to keep the brain cells ticking over, without any specific aim in mind.
 Whether it has any real value I cannot say, but some may find it a useful building block._

 ## Getting started
 Let's start with a simple example; a layout commonly found in online magazines and social media.
 At the top there's a full-width header; under this a central panel with 2 sidebars and at the bottom a footer.
 As this is only an example I've given each of the component `div`s its own background color so it stands out clearly.
 It looks like this: